Note: this is a long post - scroll down to the images to see the potential solution in detail

 Unfortunately, there is also a large cross section of users, especially within the App, that are either unaware of IFC or do not leverage it.
 This drives a host of issues, including a diminished sense of community and increased difficulty accessing support.
 It also contributes to a large and growing divergence in flying ability across different sections of the IF user base.

 It doesn’t take long within IF, or on these forums, to recognize that vastly different flying skills contribute significantly to user frustration and a diminished experience.
-There are dozens of threads like https://community.infinite-flight.com/t/most-common-ts-habits-you-should-leave-there-upon-joining-expert/167113 that outline the issues and speak to the disappointment many of the most loyal and engaged users feel with the current state of affairs.
+There are dozens of threads like Most Common TS Habits You Should Leave There Upon Joining Expert that outline the issues and speak to the disappointment many of the most loyal and engaged users feel with the current state of affairs.

 This frustration has not gone unnoticed.
 Significant effort has been invested in generating a phenomenal set of #tutorials to help improve flying skills.
 In truth, there is no shortage of formal or informal (other topics raised in IFC, training via VAs, etc.) resources available to help users improve their skills, and thus the overall user experience of an app that brings real people together in the same virtual world.